JuliaApproximation/DomainSetsCore.jl/README.md

 An interface package for working with domains as continuous sets of elements.

-Examples of domains may be geometric sets such as intervals and triangles, or the complex plane without the real line.
+Examples of domains may be geometric sets such as intervals and triangles, or the complex plane without the negative real line.
 However, domains are not limited to geometry.
 A domain could also be a collection of vectors or arrays, such as the set of all orthogonal `3x3` matrices.

 Existing types may add the interpretation of being a domain by implementing the domain interface.
 They gain the ability to interact with other domains.